17

 7

 • HLGEM, it's your last sentence that I am pondering about.
 I still have the title, and I still have the knowledge and experience that led me to "real" management.
 If I loose all that, how quickly can I get back into management (at ANY company)?
 Worst case scenario, I will have to cooperate with the new guy, but I sincerely feel like I would rather leave the company than submit to him.
-Mar 26, 2014 at 20:20
+Commented Mar 26, 2014 at 20:20

 • 11

 "Wow sounds like you failed to play the office politics game effectively." - Sometimes you just get the bad break, you do not have the knowledge of the specific circumstances to actually make this judgement here.
-Mar 26, 2014 at 20:26
+Commented Mar 26, 2014 at 20:26

 • 6